Skip to main content

 3. Iterate

-Your first prompt is rarely perfect.
+Your first try is rarely perfect.
 Use follow-up prompts to refine the output.

 4. Ask for Explanations

 Request explanations for complex code.
-This helps you learn and catches potential issues.
+This helps you learn and catches issues.

 Common Mistakes to Avoid